HL7/fhir-shorthand/input/pagecontent/reference.md

 Rules defining the logical model follow immediately after the keyword section.
 Rules types that apply to logical models are: [Add Element](#add-element-rules), [Assignment](#assignment-rules), [Binding](#binding-rules), [Cardinality](#cardinality-rules), [Flag](#flag-rules), [Insert](#insert-rules), [Obeys](#obeys-rules), [Path](#path-rules), and [Type](#type-rules).

 In addition, authors should consult FHIR's [interpretation of ElementDefinition for type definitions](https://hl7.org/fhir/R5/elementdefinition.html#interpretation).
 Assignments MUST NOT set elements listed as prohibited in that table.
 For example, the table indicates that assigning maxLength and mustSupport is prohibited.

+> **Note:** Prior versions of FHIR Shorthand forbid logical model definitions from constraining inherited elements or using assignment rules to fix element values.
+These capabilities are now permitted as {%include tu.html%} features of FSH.

 **Example:**